ClickHouse/ClickHouse/docs/en/development/tests.md

 Each functional test sends one or multiple queries to the running ClickHouse server and compares the result with reference.

 Tests are located in `queries` directory.
 There are two subdirectories: `stateless` and `stateful`.
 Stateless tests run queries without any preloaded test data - they often create small synthetic datasets on the fly, within the test itself.
-Stateful tests require preloaded test data from Yandex.Metrica and not available to general public.
-We tend to use only `stateless` tests and avoid adding new `stateful` tests.
+Stateful tests require preloaded test data from Yandex.Metrica and it is available to general public.

 Each test can be one of two types: `.sql` and `.sh`. `.sql` test is the simple SQL script that is piped to `clickhouse-client --multiquery --testmode`. `.sh` test is a script that is run by itself.
 SQL tests are generally preferable to `.sh` tests.
 You should use `.sh` tests only when you have to test some feature that cannot be exercised from pure SQL, such as piping some input data into `clickhouse-client` or testing `clickhouse-local`.